 36.13.4 Bids in the CRR Auctions

-Bids to purchase CRRs shall be submitted in accordance with the requirements set out in this Section 36.13.4 and as further specified in the applicable Business Practice Manuals.
+Market Participants will submit Bids to purchase CRRs in accordance with the requirements set out in this Section 36.13.4 and as further specified in the applicable Business Practice Manuals.
 Once submitted to the CAISO, CRR bids may not be cancelled or rescinded by the Market Participant after the CRR Auction is closed.
-Market Participants may bid for Point-to-Point CRRs.
-Each bid for a Point-to-Point CRR shall specify:
+Market Participants may bid to buy Point-to-Point CRRs and bid to sell Point-to-Point CRRs that they previously acquired through CRR Allocation or CRR Auction processes.
+Each bid to buy or sell a Point-to-Point CRR shall specify:

 (a) The associated month or season and time of use period;